The Outer Worlds skills & attributes guide – character creation overview

 But what I do have are a very particular set of skills.
 Skills I have acquired over a very long cryogenic sleep...

-For many – okay, fine, all – the best part of starting a new RPG is always the character creation process and The Outer Worlds doesn’t disappoint in this regard.
-With its finely crafted array of attributes and skills that you can use to start carving out the path of your character before you even set foot on Halcyon.
-There’s something for everyone, whether you’re a bloodthirsty warrior, a slick-talker, or just want to break into things.
-We even have some interesting stats courtesy of one of our readers on mid/maxing your stats!
+For many – okay, fine, all – the best part of starting a new RPG is always the character creation process.
+And The Outer Worlds fails to disappoint in this regard, with its finely crafted array of attributes and skills that you can use to start carving out the path of your character before you even set foot on Halcyon.
+Our The Outer Worlds skills & attributes guide will help you make the choices you truly want to make right off the bat, with detailed explanations of how each skill is used in-game, and how levelling up your skills actually works in The Outer Worlds.

 The Outer Worlds skills & character creation guide